umdwr/teachinghub/source/guides/writing/writ440.rst

    easier than the elaborate rhetorical styles encouraged in some disciplines.

-EVALUATING STUDENT WORK:
+EVALUATING STUDENT WORK
 ------------------------

-COURSE OUTLINE:
+COURSE OUTLINE
 ---------------

 This particular course outline is structured for a regular,